 Inhalation: Irritating to respiratory system.
-Inhalation of vapors may cause irritation of the mucous membranes of the nose, throat or trachea with symptoms of runny nose, sore throat, coughing, breathlessness, chest discomfort, difficult breathing and reduced pulmonary function.
+Inhalation of vapors may cause irritation of the mucous membranes of the nose, throat or trachea, breathlessness, chest discomfort, difficult breathing and reduced pulmonary function.
 Inhalation exposure well above the PEL may result additionally in eye irritation, headache, chemical bronchitis, asthma-like findings or pulmonary edema.
 Isocyanates have also been reported to cause hypersensitivity pneumonitis, which is characterized by flu-like symptoms, the onset of which may be delayed.